Centered on Community

-The Holocaust Studies Service-Learning Project (HSSLP) will travel to Poland May 9 through May 18, 2015.
-Twenty students will accompany faculty and staff to help restore the New Jewish Cemetery in Wrocław and study at Holocaust sites in Kraków, and Oświęcim (Auschwitz/Auschwitz-Birkenau).
+The next Holocaust Studies trip will be in May of 2017.
+Selected students will accompany faculty and staff to help restore the New Jewish Cemetery in Wrocław and study at Holocaust sites in Kraków and Oświęcim (Auschwitz/Auschwitz-Birkenau).

 All Albion College students in good standing with the college are invited to apply.
-Application forms are due Wednesday, October 22, 2014.Notification of selection will be sent November 7, 2014.
+Application forms are due Friday, October 14, 2016.
 Accepted students will automatically be enrolled in the coordinating 0.5-credit spring course.
 The trip can accommodate approximately 20 students and applications will contribute toward the committee's selection of trip participants.